Toadoum/YouVersionBible-data-crawler-for-NMT/README.md

 | EXO.20  | 1     | 1Togə́bè ɓa Ala pa taje neelé lai pana: | 1And God spoke all these words: |
 | EXO.36  | 1     | 1Besaleel gə Oholiab gə diŋgamje lai gə́ njégo... | 1So Bezalel, Oholiab and every skilled person ... |

-This should be a clear and consistent table format for the cleaned data.
-Let me know if you need further adjustments!

 ## Features